margaretmf/margaretmf.github.io/keycreativewriting.md

 He turns scenes in his mind's eye into a filled canvas,
 <br> like a scene of fields he's seen when driving through Kansas.

-When doing this there are many types of paints for him
+When doing this, there are many types of paints for him
 <br> like watercolor, acrylic, or some other medium.

 Mixing colors he relies on some theory and a wheel.